psmtec/hxjs-aws-sdk/README.md

-# hxjs-aws-sdk

-Deprecated, i just found this: https://github.com/proletariatgames/hxnodejs-aws-sdk
+This repo is deprecated, i just found this: https://github.com/proletariatgames/hxnodejs-aws-sdk